Choosing the right service for your mental health and wellbeing

 Currently 1 in 6 Australians are experiencing depression or anxiety or both.
 This is an equivalent to 3.2 million people today.
-An even more devastating statistic is that over 8 people die each day in Australia by suicide.
+An even more devastating statistic is that more than eight people die each day in Australia by suicide.
 We want to change these statistics for the better and reduce the stigma around mental health, because it is okay to ask for help.

 The services and programs WMQ provide in the mental health space range from suicide prevention training, men’s mental health, befriending people who are lonely or isolated and much more.
 If you or a loved one are seeking guidance to find what service or program works best for you, you’ve come to the right place.
 This article provides an overview of what services and programs are on offer at WMQ.